ezkl-t/Tugas_Sistem_Operasi/tugas2_2110131210018_Tio_Ezekiel.md

 user program issues a system call, which the kernel then translates into a procedure call to the appropriate driver.
 The driver then starts the I/O and sits in a tight loop continuously polling the device to see if it is done (usually there is some bit that indicates that the device is still busy).
 When the I/O has completed, the driver puts the data (if any) where they are needed and returns.
 The operating system then returns control to the caller.
-This method is called **busy waiting** and has the disad- vantage of tying up the CPU polling the device until it is finished.
+This method is called **busy waiting** and has the disadvantage of tying up the CPU polling the device until it is finished.

 The second method is for the driver to start the device and ask it to give an interrupt when it is finished.
 At that point the driver returns.
 The operating system then blocks the caller if need be and looks for other work to do.
 When the controller detects the end of the transfer, it generates an **interrupt** to signal comple-